Powered by MOMENTUM MEDIA

 “With that certainty we will be able to continue to invest for the long term, make sustainable contributions to the Federal Budget and continue to grow the value of the Fund long into the future.”

-The new mandate in housing has been welcomed by those in the building and housing industries, with Jocelyn Martin, the managing director of the Housing Industry Association (HIA) stating it would "support increasing housing supply and could be used to overcome structural barriers to increasing the supply of new apartments which are vital to addressing Australia’s housing shortages".
+The new mandate in housing has been welcomed by those in the building and housing industries, with Jocelyn Martin, the managing director of the Housing Industry Association (HIA) saying it would “support increasing housing supply and could be used to overcome structural barriers to increasing the supply of new apartments which are vital to addressing Australia’s housing shortages”.

 “State and Territory governments have introduced barriers to overseas financial institutions looking to build homes in Australia and this has exacerbated the shortage of housing in Australia.
 These taxes have contributed to the volume of apartments commencing construction falling by around 50 per cent over the past decade.